Painting tips

 I moisten the area on the model where the decal is to be applied with the brush and a little water so that I can move it after application.
 If something goes wrong, you can even apply more water to and around the decal about 1 minute after it has dried to adjust it.
 I currently use a cotton bud to press the decal down so that no water or air remains underneath.

 Babek uses a piece of silk fabric for this and has had very good experience with it.
 I had used some cotton fabric, but this gave off tiny bits of fluff, which were then difficult to remove from the model.
 I moisten the cotton swab slightly and comb the cotton fibers lightly so that they don't stick out.
 It can always happen that despite careful pressing, the decal slips sideways.
 Then apply a little water with the brush as described above, adjust and press dry again.
 The decal must be pressed into the recesses of the model.
 The effect you want to avoid here is the so-called silvering.
 There are many articles on this on the Internet.
 I have a plasticizer from Revell that makes it easier to press the decals so that they can be pressed into the reliefs and bumps.
-However, as this is a very harmful substance, I have refrained from using it.
+However, as this is a very harmful substance so I have refrained from using it.
 After all, you don't want to have plasticizers in everyday objects that could be harmful to your health.
-If pressed carefully, it works without plasticizers.
+If pressed carefully, it works fine without plasticizers.

 Impression of the handicraft corner ...